oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 We see that the Finance PDB has moved out of the sales CDB and is now plugged into the HR CDB.

+In next step, we will review and elevate security posture by auditing for compliance.

 ## Task 3: Elevate security posture by auditing for compliance